charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 ## Step Four: Server {#server}

-All the calculations should be performed on the server side, in a module, per the [NodeRoutes02][nr2] example in JsObjects.
+All the calculations should be performed on the server side, in a module found in the **routes** directory, per the [NodeRoutes02][nr2] example in JsObjects.

 The return values should be a simple JavaScript literal (JSON) that contains at minimum, a property called **result** that contains the result of the calculation.
 For instance, our **getNine** method would set result to the number 9: **{result: 9}**.
 Like this: